fclairamb/ftpserver/README.md

 # Golang FTP Server library

-This is a consistent and comprehensive library to create your own FTP server.
+The goal is to provide a comprehensive FTP Server library.

 Note: this is a fork of [andrewarrow/paradise_ftp](https://github.com/andrewarrow/paradise_ftp) but many things have been changed since then.